-- Creswell Parade (July 4, Creswell) The tiny towns always seem to put on the best parades.
+July 4, Creswell - Small towns always seem to put on the best parades.
 This is definitely the case with the Creswell July 4th Celebration.
 It’s one of the biggest parades in the state, full of heart, spirit and fun.
 And starting with a pancake breakfast, the fun stretches out the whole day with festivities all around town.

 July 4, Eugene - A Eugene tradition — running!
 The Oregon Track Club hosts a spectacular run between our two largest peaks.
-Be part of the Rexius OTC Butte to Butte will be bigger, better and rowdier than ever with more prizes, parties, runners, walkers and spectators than this city’s ever seen.
+Be part of the Rexius OTC Butte to Butte, an event beloved by TrackTown USA.
 The 10K road race starts at the base of Spencer Butte in South Eugene, winds through the streets of downtown Eugene and ends at the base of Skinner Butte.
 10K too far?
 Sign up for the 5K run or 4.5 mile walk.